glwheeldon/cursor-shot-tracker/functionality.md

 1. **Sign Up**: Create an account with email
 2. **Profile Setup**: Complete your player profile with personal details
-3. **Sport Selection**: Choose basketball or netball as your primary sport
+3. **Sport Selection**: Choose your primary sport from available options
 4. **First Session**: Start your first shooting session

 ### Daily Usage